Adult First Checks: What You Must Know in 2024

 How do I get an Adult First Check with Aaron’s Department?

-Aaron’s Department’s online system allows you to automatically request a check by ticking the ‘Adult First required?’ box when creating the application.
+Normally, Adult First checks are requested by employers once the Enhanced DBS application has passed DBS Stage 1.
+However, Aaron’s Department’s online system allows you to automatically request a check by ticking the ‘Adult First required?’ box when creating the application.
+As soon as it’s passed Stage 1, we’ll request the Adult First check for you.

 Registering With Aaron’s Department

-Aaron’s Department provides all types of DBS checks, including Enhanced DBS checks with Barred Lists information and the Adult First check.
-Our online system – developed in-house – allows us to provide a very cost-effective and fast service.
-Registration is free, and our friendly support team will answer any questions you may have.
+Aaron’s Department is a supplier of low-cost, error-proof DBS checks for employers.
+Our easy-to-use online system allows us to provide a very cost-effective and fast service.
+Registration is free, and our friendly support team is available from 8-5 on weekdays to answer any questions you may have.

 No Hidden Costs, and a Fast, Effective Service

-As an Umbrella Body, Aaron’s Department is connected directly to the UK Government’s gateway.
+As an Umbrella Body, Aaron’s Department is connected directly to the UK Government’s DBS gateway.
 This means we can process checks and send them on to the DBS as quickly as possible, resulting in a promptly returned Enhanced DBS Certificate.
 How quick?
-We guarantee that every DBS check we receive before 4pm on a weekday is processed and sent the same day.
+We guarantee that every DBS check we receive before 4:00pm on a weekday will be processed the same day.

-Unlike other companies who offer similar services, we do not hide behind subscription methods or hidden fees.
-All our expenses are included on our website for both paper and online applications – nor do we charge extra for fast-track DBS checks (unlike a lot of our competitors).
-All our DBS checks are fast-tracked for free, as standard.
+Unlike other companies who offer similar services, we don’t hide behind subscriptions, sign-up fees, minimum spends, contracts, or hidden fees.
+All our expenses are included on our website – nor do we charge extra for fast-track DBS checks (unlike a lot of our competitors).
+All our DBS checks are fast-tracked for free.

 You can check our DBS pricing by visiting our online DBS Check pricing page.

 If you’re interested in our services, follow the button below to register with us for free.
-If you have any questions, feel free to ask us at contact@aaronsdepartment.com or call us on +44 113 877 0171.
+If you have any questions, ask away at contact@aaronsdepartment.com or call us on 0113 877 0171.
 Our team is always happy to help!